berniebear/trec_is/README.md

 ### Apr18 Discussion

 Junpei:
+- [done] Transfer the Parameter Search to sklearn API
 - [done] Try late fusion for current new parameters (not good)
 - [done] Normalization features before concatenate them
 - [done] Leave one out to select features (the `fasttext-tfidf` and `glove-avg` and `hashtag` are removed)